MW530/MW530/README.md

 - 👋 Hi, I’m @MW530
 - 👀 I’m a web programmer.
-- 🌱 I’m currently learning react and fundamentals of compiling.
+- 🌱 I’m currently learning java backend, Spring and so on.
-- 💞️ I’m looking to collaborate on ...
+- 💞️
-- 📫 How to reach me ...
+- 📫

 <!---
 MW530/MW530 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.